 What is pirfenidone?

-Pirfenidone, also known as Esbriet®, is an anti-fibrotic medication that has been shown to slow the progression of Idiopathic Pulmonary Fibrosis (IPF).
-It does not cure the condition or reverse any existing scarring, but it may slow down the rate of lung function decline by about 50%.
-In the UK, Pirfenidone is currently only approved for treating IPF and not for other forms of pulmonary fibrosis.
-Pirfenidone can be started if your lung function is within the criteria decided by NHS England (Forced Vital Capacity 50- 80% predicted).
+Pirfenidone, also known as Esbriet®, is an anti-fibrotic medication which has been shown to slow the progression of Idiopathic Pulmonary Fibrosis (IPF).
+It doesn’t cure the condition or reverse any existing scarring but it may slow down the rate of further lung function decline.

 What monitoring do I need to have while I am on pirfenidone?